Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 permalink: /music/
 ---

-# Music & AI - My Compositions
+# Music & AI

-I like to play and write music.
-Can AI do it better?
-Here are some compositions I've done over the years.

 ![alt text](../assets/images/musescore.png){:width="1000px" height="400px"}

+Here are composed music pieces for years on and off for years.
+These projects can often take dozens of hours, and once I've stopped working on it for a while, it usually never gets touched again.
+Here are some compositions I've worked on in the past.

 ## <span style="color: #89CFF0;">Dodoman's Theme</span>

 This piece was composed in 2021, and written for a symphonic orchestra with a choir.
-My magnus opum thus far.
+This piece took me nearly a 30 hours of work.

 The music takes light inspiration from Schubert Ständchen and Luigi's mansion.